beckynevin/MergerMonger/imaging/README.md

+This folder is used if you end up running step #2, which involves measuring predictor values, which involves downloading frame images and saving files to this folder.

+Galfit, source extractor, and statmorph will all run using images saved in this folder.

-### Source Extractor and Galfit
+### Installing Source Extractor and Galfit
-Installation and use instructions:

 To install source extractor, I used:

 ```